How quitting smoking can find you back pain relief

-Did you know that there is scientific data that connects back pain and smoking?
-It’s true.
-Scientific studies conducted by the American Journal of Medicine and other recognized medical organizations have shown a surprising correlation between smoking and back pain.
+Did you know that there is scientific data that shows a connection between back pain and smoking?
 The correlation holds true across multiple demographics, which strongly suggests causation.
-Added to the other known risks of smoking, such as heart and lung disease, this new data gives individuals with back pain who smoke even more reason to quit.
+Added to the other known risks of smoking, such as heart and lung disease, this new data gives individuals who have back pain even more reason to quit smoking.

-If the idea that smoking can be as much to blame for your back pain as your herniated discs and bone spurs isn’t enough of a reason to give up the smokes, here are a few more incentives:
+It has been proven that smoking can be as much to blame for your back pain as herniated discs and bone spurs.
+If that isn’t enough of a reason to quit smoking, here are a few more incentives:

-- Cost – Quitting smoking can save you thousands of dollars a year, not only on the cost of the cigarettes or cigars themselves, but also on the high tax rates charged for these items.
+- Cost.
+Quitting smoking can save you thousands of dollars a year, not only on the cost but also on the high tax rates charged for these items.

-- Aesthetic – Smoking can cause your teeth and fingers to yellow and your skin to prematurely age.
-If you smoke in your house or your car, smoking can also cause unpleasant aesthetic changes in your environment (yellow walls, smelly upholstery, etc.).
+- Aesthetic.
+Smoking can cause your teeth and fingers to yellow and your skin to prematurely age.
+If you smoke in your house or car, it can also cause unpleasant aesthetic changes in your environment such as yellowish-brown stains from nicotine.
 Quitting smoking can help you avoid or reduce these disagreeable effects.

-Many smokers find success with the “cold turkey” method of quitting.
-They simply wait out the physical withdrawal symptoms and then use willpower alone to get over the psychological aspect of their addiction.
+Many people find success with the “cold turkey” method when determining how to quit smoking.
+They wait out the physical withdrawal symptoms and then use their willpower alone to get over the psychological aspect of their addiction.
 Other people need some additional help and find it useful to incorporate quitting tools.
 Some examples of these tools are:

-- Nicotine patches – One of the most popular forms of nicotine replacement therapy, nicotine patches are worn on the skin and release nicotine into the bloodstream.
-Using patches can help smokers withdraw slowly from their physical addition to nicotine while immediately giving up cigarettes, thus avoiding the many other dangerous substances that cigarette smoking introduces into the body.
+- Nicotine patches.
+Nicotine patches are worn on the skin and release nicotine into the bloodstream.
+They are considered one of the most popular forms of nicotine replacement therapy.
+Using patches can help many people withdraw slowly from their physical addiction to nicotine after they give up smoking.
+Thus, avoiding the many other dangerous substances that smoking introduces into the body.

-- Nicotine replacement gums – Nicotine gums operate on a similar principle as nicotine patches.
-However, since the gum is chewed, some smokers find that the chewing sensation helps them combat the psychological aspects of their addition by giving them something to do with their mouths other than smoke.
+- Nicotine replacement gum.
+Nicotine gum operates on a similar principle as a nicotine patch to help people quit smoking.
+However, some smokers find that the chewing sensation helps them combat the psychological aspects of their addiction by giving them something else to place in their mouth.

-- Stop-smoking medications – There are a number of FDA-approved prescription medications that can help you quit.
+- Medications to quit smoking.
+There are a number of FDA-approved prescription medications that can help you quit, including Varenicline and Bupropion.
 These drugs work in part by blocking nicotine receptors in the brain, which helps decrease the physical pleasure of smoking.